react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/getting-started.md

 cd ..
 ```

+> Note: This step is for iOS development on Mac.
+If you're not using a Mac, then skip this step.

 To finalize installation of `react-native-screens` for Android, add the following two lines to `dependencies` section in `android/app/build.gradle`:

 ```gradle